ssc-spc-ccoe-cei/gcp-documentation/Landing Zone Operations/Pipelines.md

 ### Add PR Trigger

+> **!!!
+Check the pipeline yaml file to identify if such trigger is required.
+It will be mentionned there.**

 A pipeline may need to run when a Pull Request (PR) is created/updated.
 In Azure DevOps, this [trigger](https://learn.microsoft.com/en-us/azure/devops/pipelines/repos/azure-repos-git?view=azure-devops&tabs=yaml#pr-triggers) cannot be defined in the YAML definitions.
 A [build validation policy](https://docs.microsoft.com/en-us/azure/devops/repos/git/branch-policies?view=azure-devops&tabs=browser#build-validation) must be created to accomplish this.

 To do so, for each repo / pipeline requiring a PR trigger: